 A conservation agreement is a voluntary legal agreement.
-Under the terms of a conservation, the landowner commits to conserving the natural integrity of the land by limiting the amount and type of development such as breaking, cultivating, or alternative land use.
+Under the terms of a conservation agreement, the landowner commits to conserving the natural integrity of the land by limiting the amount and type of development such as breaking, cultivating, or alternative land use.
 The area of land covered by a DUC conservation agreement is protected in perpetuity.

-A conservation agreement allows for compatible agricultural land use such as haying and grazing on a property.
+A conservation agreement allows for compatible agricultural land use such as having and grazing on a property.
 Because a conservation agreement protects the land's natural features and supports the growth of native plants, perennial cover is maintained and serves as a sustainable source of forage.
+Both wetlands and uplands can be included in this program.
+In fact, Conservation Agreements provide the opportunity to protect intact native grasslands in perpetuity.
+As many at-risk grassland birds rely heavily on this threatened habitat, Conservation Agreements are a great option to ensure this essential habitat remains available for these birds into the future.

-These agreements often provide compensation worth 20% or more of land value.
-So this may be a good way to free up cash flow for your farm, while also helping nature.
+These agreements often provide compensation worth 30% to 40% of the ands value, and more if restoring drained wetlands.
+So this may be a good way to free up cash flow for your farm while also helping nature.